 - Leitmotif: Kinda recursive for Alpha 3.
 Since the returning characters already had their own themes (and got entirely different tunes in Alpha 3), the signature tracks for this game have turned out to be "Simple Rating" (Karin's theme) and "Brave or Grave" (Shin Bison's theme).

 - Loads and Loads of Characters: The original Alpha started with a modest roster (even for its time) of 13 fighters (only one fighter more than Street Fighter II′: Champion Edition), 10 of which were immediately playable.
 This increased to 18 in Alpha 2 (one more than Super Street Fighter II Turbo, not counting the alternate versions of certain characters), which was touted on the game's flyer as being "the most ever in a Capcom game" to date, and then to a whopping 28 in the original arcade release of Alpha 3 (counting Balrog, Juni and Juli).
-By the time Alpha 3 hit home consoles, the cast included the entire Super Turbo roster, seven carryover characters from the first Street Fighter and Final Fight, eight original characters, plus Shin Akuma and Evil Ryu.
-The two portable versions for GBA and PSP later snuck in Eagle, Maki and Yun from Capcom vs. SNK 2, with Ingrid from Capcom Fighting Evolution being exclusive to the PSP, for a big total of 38 fighters.
-This was the biggest roster in a Street Fighter game until the release of Ultra Street Fighter IV in 2014, with its 44 fighter roster.
+By the time Alpha 3 hit home consoles, the cast included the entire Super Turbo roster, seven carryover characters from the first Street Fighter and Final Fight, eight original characters, plus Evil Ryu, Final Bison and Shin Akuma.
+The two portable versions for GBA and PSP later snuck in Eagle, Maki and Yun from Capcom vs. SNK 2, with Ingrid from Capcom Fighting Evolution being exclusive to the PSP, for a big total of 39 fighters.
+This was the biggest roster in a Street Fighter game until Super Street Fighter IV: Arcade Edition tied with it before finally being surpassed with the release of Ultra Street Fighter IV with a 44 character roster.

 - Off Model: Ingrid's sprite in Alpha 3 MAX looks very different compared to the other sprites.
 Eagle, Maki and Yun also count to a lesser extent.